 In order to reduce CO2 emissions associated with distribution, transportation must be streamlined and means of transportation with little environmental impact must be chosen.
-Konica Minolta is reducing CO2 emissions derived from distribution operations by measures such as shortening transportation distances through optimization of logistics facilities and routes worldwide, reducing the number of containers through improved loading efficiency, and reducing the frequency of air transport.
+Konica Minolta is reducing CO2 emissions derived from distribution operations by measures such as shortening transportation distances through optimization of logistics facilities and routes worldwide, reducing the number of containers through improved loading efficiency.

 Promoting a Modal Shift

 Konica Minolta has been promoting a modal shift for the long-distance transportation of products and parts, switching from aircraft and trucks to ships, railways, and other means that emit less CO2.